showSidebars ==

 Urban Solutions magazine, January 2019

-Professor Kong suggested that Singapore’s local cuisine is the outcome of different food traditions intermingling through trade and cultural exchange.
+Professor Lily Kong opined that Singapore’s local cuisine is the outcome of different food traditions intermingling through trade and cultural exchange.
 She argued that as what the world eats becomes increasingly globalised, the best way to keep Singaporean food culture alive is to share it with others abroad.
 The article was published in Urban Solutions, the bi-annual magazine of the Centre for Liveable Cities (CLC), in an issue which took the theme Food Secure Cities.
 CLC is a division of the Ministry of National Development, Singapore.

 The Business Times, 23 September 2015